macccorehenni/OCStories/Celesteia/CelesteiaPro-Ch1.md

 "No, just kind words.
 And—" Officer Candell leaned in conspiratorially— "how the _hell_ did you do that so _quickly_?"

 "Let's just say I have someone on my side."
-Celesteia said, attempting to
+Celesteia said, attempting to imbue a power of authority of some sort, but a glance at Lisanna indicated that the effort to do such had failed.

+"Okay, if you aren't gonna spill your skills.
+But we need to take you to the department to hear your